juanra/Flat-Alfred/README.md

 To install **Flat Alfred** do the following:

-1. Open Terminal.app and pase this code:
+- Open Terminal.app and pase this code:
 ```
 git@github.com:juanra/Flat-Alfred.git
 ```
-2. Double-click on the appearance file to import into Alfred 2.
+- Double-click on the appearance file to import into Alfred 2.
 Check the file with the `.alfredtheme` extension.

 ####Automatic Installation

-Click here to install >> [Flat Alfred.alfredtheme](https://dl.dropboxusercontent.com/u/531241/Posts/Github/Flat%20Alfred/Flat%20Alfred.alfredappearance)
+Download and double-click this file: [Flat Alfred.alfredtheme](https://dl.dropboxusercontent.com/u/531241/Posts/Github/Flat%20Alfred/Flat%20Alfred.alfredappearance)